WAVE (TV): Sale to Gray Television

-On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WAVE), and Gray's 93 television stations) under Gray's corporate umbrella.
+On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WAVE, and Gray's 93 television stations) under Gray's corporate umbrella.
 The cash-and-stock merger transaction valued at $3.6 billion – in which Gray shareholders would acquire preferred stock currently held by Raycom – resulted in WAVE gaining new sister stations in nearby markets, including CBS affiliate WKYT-TV in Lexington (and its semi-satellite WYMT-TV in Hazard) and ABC/Fox affiliate WBKO in Bowling Green, in addition to its current Raycom sister stations.
 The sale was approved on December 20, and was completed on January 2, 2019.

 With the acquisition of Meredith Corporation's Local Media division (including WSMV-TV in Nashville) on December 1, 2021, Gray now owns stations in every market in or surrounding Kentucky.

 Programming

-As of 2021, the only syndicated programming airing on WAVE-TV consists of NBCUniversal distributed LX.TV: 1st Look and Open House NYC on weekends, as the bulk of the schedule outside of NBC programming consists of newscasts and other locally produced programming.